healthy-liveable-cities/valencia_training/urban-indicators-with-open-data/readme.md

 present in the data:

 <img
-src="urban-indicators-with-open-data_files/figure-gfm/unnamed-chunk-17-1.png"
+src="urban-indicators-with-open-data_files/figure-html/unnamed-chunk-17-1.png"
 width="768" />

 <img
-src="urban-indicators-with-open-data_files/figure-gfm/unnamed-chunk-17-2.png"
+src="urban-indicators-with-open-data_files/figure-html/unnamed-chunk-17-2.png"
 width="768" />

 <img
-src="urban-indicators-with-open-data_files/figure-gfm/unnamed-chunk-17-3.png"
+src="urban-indicators-with-open-data_files/figure-html/unnamed-chunk-17-3.png"
 width="768" />

 So, we might think

-- “fresh food / market” looks pretty good (noting it combines supermarkets with other smaller locations like delis and bakeries) — but it didn’t capture the Russian supermarket “[Березка Supermercado](https://www.google.com/maps/place/%D0%91%D0%B5%D1%80%D0%B5%D0%B7%D0%BA%D0%B0+Supermercado/@39.4800242,-0.3871777,17z/data=!4m5!3m4!1s0xd604f59ef284417:0x13b1d78a536babbf!8m2!3d39.4815143!4d-0.3849447)” around the corner on Carrer de Menéndez Pidal.
+- “fresh food / market” looks pretty good (noting it combines supermarkets with other smaller locations like delis and bakeries) — but it didn’t capture the Russian supermarket “[???????
+  Supermercado](https://www.google.com/maps/place/%D0%91%D0%B5%D1%80%D0%B5%D0%B7%D0%BA%D0%B0+Supermercado/@39.4800242,-0.3871777,17z/data=!4m5!3m4!1s0xd604f59ef284417:0x13b1d78a536babbf!8m2!3d39.4815143!4d-0.3849447)”
+  around the corner on Carrer de Menéndez Pidal.
 This doesn’t appear to be an issue with our synonyms – I think it is just not coded on